rexera/rexera.github.io/_posts/2024-10-27-MyFirstYearWithCL.md

 categories: [Disciplines]
 ---

-## How Did a Rural Child Find Their Way to Linguistics?
+## How Did a Rural Child Find His Way to Linguistics?

 My journey diverges from the conventional path.